About

 ARI research team, Ft.
 Knox

 Dr. Nesselroade graduated from Asbury University in 1989 with a Bachelor’s degree in Chemistry Education.
 He then received his M.A.
 (1993) and Ph.D.
 (1998) in Experimental Psychology from the University of Louisville.
-During his graduate experience, and in addition to undergraduate teaching opportunities, he held a research assistantship with Army Research Institute, helping them gather and analyze date on the tank commanders’ perceptions of the effectiveness of simulation-based training experiences. (see pic on right with research team from 1993.)
+During his graduate experience, and in addition to undergraduate teaching opportunities, he held a research assistantship with Army Research Institute, helping them gather and analyze data on the tank commanders’ perceptions of the effectiveness of simulation-based training experiences. (see pic on right with research team from 1993.)
 In 1996, Dr. Nesselroade took his first professorship at Simpson University, located in northern California, becoming department chair in 1998 and chair of the division of psychology and business in 1999.
 In 2002, he returned to Asbury to join the Psychology Department; in 2007 being named department chair.
 To go to Dr. Nesselroade’s Asbury University faculty page, please click here.

 With AU Psychology Majors, Student Poster Presentation